 If your family owns pets such as dogs, cats or small rodents, a lizard in the home may not be the best idea.
 Instead, resort to the traditional approach of contacting a pest expert who can consult with you about various options that combat against mosquito problems.

 Similarly, lizards can be quite creepy to the average person.
 Imagine throwing a party only to have a frantic guest notify you of a lizard infestation in your basement.
-How would you try to explain that you’ve been growing an army of amphibians to combat against the mosquitoes in some sort of reptile Game of Thrones.

 Although they’re highly effective in removing the danger of mosquitoes and the diseases they carry, lizard inhabitants can be quite unsightly.
 Readers should also note that lizards require a warm, damp environment in which to thrive and flourish.
 If your home is often cold and dry, your lizard friends might have a hard time protecting the premises.